 Both strategies can be just as effective in strengthening relationships with vendors.
 For example, larger vendors are experts about your industry and can tell you which strategies they’ve seen succeed and fail.
 How many months ahead of the busy season should you place your order?
 Are bulk discounts worth it?
 It’s a lot easier to trust a new partner when you get the impression that your opinion plays a role in their decisions.

 Smaller businesses have the advantage of being able to offer regular communication and customer service.
-They can talk to their clients every week to update them on performance metrics and potential strategies for the future.
-Vendors who know their partner is listening to them and being truthful are ultimately much more likely to agree to new terms and follow through on their promises.
+They can talk to their clients every week to update them on performance metrics and potential future strategies.
+Vendors who know their partner listen to them and are truthful are ultimately much more likely to agree to new terms and follow through on their promises.

 Which Payment Frequency do Vendors Prefer?